plerohellec/logfile_interval/README.md

   * sum: the aggregator will add up the values of this field
   * delta: the aggregator will caclculate the difference between each line and the next and will average all the deltas
 * conversion: the parser will convert the field to an integer or a float when building the parsed record
 * group_by: group_by value is the name of another field.
-The aggregator will apply the agg_function to this field for each distinct value found in the other field.
+The aggregator will apply the aggregator to this field for each distinct value found in the other field.

 ### Iterate through lines of a single file
 And get a parsed record for each line.